Valks-Games/Unity-LLAPI-Transport-Layer-Sandbox-2018-Deprecated/README.md

 #### Scripting
 Learn more about Unity's Low Level API (LLAPI) Network with this [1 hour tutorial video](https://www.youtube.com/watch?v=qGkkaNkq8co).

-Already knowledgable in that area?
-Try and help solve the projects issues!

 #### Sprites
 The RPG will need a bigger tileset for the environment and player animations etc.